Dot32Dev/bevy-moving-circle/README.md

-> While my dependencies are yet to be updated, the version of Bevy this project uses is still 0.7
+> This project is currently undergoing a migration from Bevy 0.7 to Bevy 0.10.
+Much will be broken during this time.

 # bevy-moving-circle
 A yellow circle player controlled with arrow keys/WASD